cse110-sp26-group09/Watchtower-Course-Project/README.md

 npm run docs:js     # Generate JSDoc API docs into docs/api/ (gitignored)
 ```

 The end-to-end tests target a running server.
 Start it in one terminal (`npm start`) and run `npm run test:e2e` in another, or set `BASE_URL` to point at a different host.
-CI starts the server in the background automatically — see [`.github/workflows/ci.yml`](.github/workflows/ci.yml), which also runs HTML/CSS/JS validation and a dependency audit.
+CI starts the server in the background automatically; see [`.github/workflows/ci.yml`](.github/workflows/ci.yml), which also runs HTML/CSS/JS validation and a dependency audit.
 More detail in [`tests/README.md`](tests/README.md).

 ## Deployment